icanbwell/fhir-server/security.md

 2. Control access by security tags
 3. Control access by patient data graph

-All above mechanisms are implemented using the scopes mechanism in SMART on FHIR.
+All the above mechanisms are implemented using the scopes mechanism in SMART on FHIR.

 When a user authenticates with the FHIR server they pass in a token they have received after authenticating with OAuth Server.
 See above for details.